 On the other hand, possibly working against these arguments, there is no way around the observation that Abram alone is the one who was commanded to go and the one is the recipient of the promise.
 Sarai, being one flesh with him, would be included in that of course; as God certainly was not ordering divorce!
 Nonetheless, the basic family unit is the husband, wife, and their direct offspring.
 Adoption was an existing practice, but specifically in God’s promise his own descendants are mentioned as recipients of the blessing.

 Lot, however, was not a descendant of Abram.
 Neither was he an addressee of the command to ‘leave’, nor included in the promise.
 There is nothing in the text which says that Lot went with Abram out of necessity.
 Furthermore, it’s not impossible to interpret Lot as part of the household which Abram was to leave.
 Tribal societies often had multiple generations of family living together in close proximity, and we see three generations of Terah’s family moving together in Genesis 11:31.
-Hence, Terah was considered the head that family unit, including Lot.
-Conceivably, Lot could have been taken care of by Terah, but perhaps he was too advanced in age to do so.
+Hence, Terah was considered the head of that family unit, including Lot.
+Conceivably, Lot could have been taken care of by Terah, unless perhaps he was too advanced in age to do so.

-HALOT lists “descendants” as well as “relatives” as being in the semantic range of מוֹלֶדֶת:
+The Hebrew and Aramaic Lexicon of the Old Testament (HALOT) lists “descendants” as well as “relatives” as being in the semantic range of מוֹלֶדֶת:

-The use of the word in Genesis 24:4 seems to lend credence to the sense of extended relatives and not descendants, as is the sense elsewhere as in Esther 2:10, 20.
+The use of the word môledet in Genesis 24:4 seems to lend credence to the sense of extended relatives and not descendants, as is the sense elsewhere as in Esther 2:10, 20.
 That latter sense seems to be what fits best contextually in Genesis 12:1.